grichl88/KanbanPOC/README.md

 # Kanban app built in EmberJS

+## Installation
+npm install

-# How to run local app and local server
+## How to run local app and local server
 npm run start